tymyrddin/purple/source/docs/systems-architecture/pipeline.md

 lives in one person's head.
 Security is aspirational.
 Nothing is on fire, so nothing changes.

 This is a classic late status quo.
 Fragile but familiar.
-And because it is familiar, the disruption of replacing it follows the [Satir arc](../foundations/organisational-development/satir-change-model.md) with impressive fidelity.
+And because it is familiar, the disruption of replacing it follows the [change arc](../foundations/organisational-development/satir-change-model.md) with impressive fidelity.

 ## Late status quo